barrage/felony/README.md

 ### Environment specific configurations

-Felony will recognize if your export `NODE_ENV` before you run it and it will be stored in `Felony.environment` property.
+Felony will recognize if you export `NODE_ENV` before you run it and it will be stored in `Felony.environment` property.
 This property will be used to load configuration files from `config/environments/{YOUR_ENV}/any-config.js`.

 This means, if, for example you want to override cors configurations for your production application,